Ishpreet15/SCM_PG-04/README.md

 ## 🚀 Key Features:

 1. **Interactive Quizzes:** Engage users with interactive quizzes covering a wide range of topics and difficulty levels.
-2. **Customizable Experience:** Allow users to customize their quiz experience by selecting specific topics, adjusting difficulty levels, and setting preferences according to their learning needs.
-3. **Immediate Feedback:** Provide instant feedback on users' answers to facilitate active learning and reinforce understanding.
+2. **Immediate Feedback:** Provide instant feedback on users' answers to facilitate active learning and reinforce understanding.
-4. **Progress Tracking:** Enable users to track their performance and progress over time with scoring mechanisms and progress indicators.
+3. **Progress Tracking:** Enable users to track their performance and progress over time with scoring mechanisms and progress indicators.
-5. **Diverse Content:** Curate a diverse collection of quiz questions across various subjects, ensuring something for everyone.
+4. **Diverse Content:** Curate a diverse collection of quiz questions across various subjects, ensuring something for everyone.
-6. **Responsive Design:** Ensure seamless accessibility across devices with a responsive design that adapts to desktops, tablets, and smartphones.
+5. **Responsive Design:** Ensure seamless accessibility across devices with a responsive design that adapts to desktops, tablets, and smartphones.
-7. **User Profiles:** Offer optional user registration functionality for users to create profiles, save progress, and track achievements.
-8. **Social Sharing:** Enable users to share their quiz results and achievements on social media platforms, fostering community engagement and friendly competition.
-9. **Performance Optimization:** Optimize performance for fast loading times and smooth operation, even under high traffic conditions.
+6. **Performance Optimization:** Optimize performance for fast loading times and smooth operation, even under high traffic conditions.
-10. **Feedback Mechanism:** Gather user feedback to continuously improve the platform's features, content, and user experience.
+7. **Feedback Mechanism:** Gather user feedback to continuously improve the platform's features, content, and user experience.
-11. **Open Source:** Provide the source code under an open-source license, allowing for community contributions and collaboration.
-12. **Documentation:** Include comprehensive documentation to guide users on how to use the platform effectively and contribute to its development.
+8. **Documentation:** Include comprehensive documentation to guide users on how to use the platform effectively and contribute to its development.
-13. **Multi-Language Support:** Support multiple languages to cater to a diverse user base worldwide.
-14. **Accessibility Features:** Implement accessibility features to ensure inclusivity for users with disabilities.
-15. **Security Measures:** Implement security measures to safeguard user data and ensure a secure browsing experience.

 ## ⏳ Deadline